wj-org/mdb-spring-boot-reactive/README.md

+# Multi-document Transactions with Reactive Java Spring Boot

 ## About
-This application runs on reactive Java Spring Boot application with MongoDB Reactive Streams Driver.
-The project demonstrates how you can perform ACID transactions in a very simplified banking application.
+A simplified cash balance application built with reactive Java Spring Boot and Spring Data MongoDB.
+This project showcases:
+- Create, Read and Updates with ReactiveMongoRepository
+- Create, Read and Updates with ReactiveMongoTemplate
+- Wrapping queries in a multi-document transaction

+## Supported Versions
+- Java 21
+- Spring Boot Starter Webflux 3.2.3
+- Spring Boot Starter Reactive Data Mongodb 3.2.3

 ## How it should work
 1. A bank account can be created with a unique accountNum, and it always starts with a balance of $0.